 Why do we feel so energized and refreshed after a deep sleep?
 During the deep sleep state, our mind stops spinning around and becomes unconscious; we sink into our Spirit, which is our innermost reality.
 It is this reconnection with our inner Spirit that rejuvenates our nervous system, recharging us with fresh energy and vigor.
 Our daily experience of sleep proves that the source of profound peace lies within us, not outside.

-According to scientific research, during the normal decent from wakeful state to deep sleep state, the brain wave frequency descends from the fast Beta waves to the relaxation of Alpha waves, then down to the drowsiness of Theta waves, and finally into the deep sleep state of Delta waves.
+According to scientific research, during the normal descent from the wakeful state to the deep sleep state, the brain wave frequency descends from the fast Beta waves to the relaxation of Alpha waves, then down to the drowsiness of Theta waves, and finally into the deep sleep state of Delta waves.
 As Delta waves in the brain become very intense, we approach closer and closer to our inner Spirit.

 Since sleep is the state that our mind experiences, it makes sense to conclude that it is the peaceful state of mind that is really relevant for sleeping naturally.
 This brings us to a question: How to acquire such a peaceful state of mind that would induce a deep, restful sleep?
 There is an intimate connection between our mind and our breathing, which means, our state of mind is directly influenced by our breathing.
-In fact, our breathing links our physical, astral, causal bodies.
+In fact, our breathing links our physical, astral, and causal bodies.

-For enjoying a deep, sound, and peaceful sleep, you can try the following breathing technique, which consists of three steps:
+For enjoying a deep, sound, and peaceful sleep, you can try the following technique, which consists of three steps:

 The first step is to become aware of your breathing.
 You can feel your incoming breath and outgoing breath.
 In this technique, all you have to do is to add awareness to your natural breathing.
 This can be easily achieved by becoming conscious of it – “I am breathing in, I am breathing out; I know that I am breathing in, I know that I am breathing out.”
 As you inhale, feel the calmness spreading throughout your physical body.
 As you exhale, feel that your worries are flowing out of your physical body.